chethancmk/mlops-sagemaker-jenkins-byo/README.md

 ---

 # Workshop Setup & Preparation - Manual
-Follow these Steps if you are running on your own Cloudformation is not used
+Follow these Steps if you are running on your own and ** Cloudformation is not used**

 ## Step 1: Create Elastic Container Registry (ECR)